infinimesh/infinimesh/docs/docs/quickstart.md

 ```
 In this case, the device sent a datapoint `abc` with the value `1337` at `20:53:41`.

-Thank you for your time and if you have any questions don't hesitate to get in touch with us!
-We are grateful for any improvements to the platform or this documentation, just send us a PR.

 ## Send states from the platform to the device
 Sending states (`desired states`) to a device is very simple.
 You only need to know the deviceID.
 Use the API, or just the CLI.